chenggroup/chenggroup.github.io/_wiki/softwares.md

 ## First of all!
 Load the environments!

 Before you install anything, especially when you need to compile codes, make sure the type of compiler and the version of compiler you have.
 Usually, in your personal computer, you can use compiler command directly, for instance, `gcc`, `gfortran`, `ifort`,`mpic++`.
 In remote cluster(High Performance Cluster), the compiler is managed by `module`.
 You cannnot use it unless you load it in advance.
-Therefore, make sure which compiler you have in `module`, and use command like `module load gcc/4.9.4` to load required compilers.
+Therefore, make sure which compiler you have in `module`, and use command such as `module load gcc/4.9.4` to load required compilers.

+### General Protocal for Installation:

+1. Compile the Code
+2. Quick test the code at server node
+3. Write module files to code (we recommend to manage codes by module)
+4. Test the code in the client node
+5. write example lsf file in `/share/base/scripts`

+### Where to Install?

+Install in the `/share/` directory. `/share/` directory is the one synchronized to all the nodes by nfs.

+1. Libraries: `/share/apps/lib/<library name>/<version>`
+2. Codes, Pacakges, Softwares: `/share/apps/<packages name>/<version>`

+### Standard in Writing Module file

+1. module name: `<package name>/<version>`, like `cp2k/6.1`

+### Standard in Writing lsf file

+1. export necessary environmental variable
+2. load prerequisite module

 ## Anaconda Installation Guide